hbradleyiii/ext_pylib/README.rst

 parameters.
 The ``length`` parameter determines how long the password will be.
 It defaults to 18 characters.
 The ``char_set`` is a dict of a string of characters to use as a set.
-These are the set (as a python string) of characters that will not appear twice in a row.
+These are the set (as a python string) of characters that will not appear twice in a row in the generated password.
 The default character set has a set of numbers, lowercase letters, uppercase letters, and special characters.
-This prevents having a password with two numbers in a row, or two lowercase characters in a row and makes the password stronger.
-Leaving this as default is good for most circumstances, although it may be necessary to change it for various password restrictions.
+This prevents having a password with two numbers in a row or two lowercase characters in a row and makes the password stronger.
+Leaving the char_set as default is good for most circumstances, although it may be necessary to change it for various password restrictions.

 The default character set is: